Netflix's New Original Limited Series Wants You Remember Madam C.J. Walker's Legacy

 The miniseries offers a rare glimpse into the many roles that the Black icon played: Walker the mother, Walker the wife, Walker the community activist, and Walker the businesswoman.

-Self Made will be available for streaming on Netflix on March 2020.
+Self Made will be available for streaming on Netflix in March 2020.

 Advertisement